LuisMiSanVe/WinFormsZOrderViewer/README.md

 ## 🚀 Project Usage Explanation
 Open a WinForms Project then go to the new option in `Edit > Object > View Z-Order`.

-A Window will open displaying the controls of the current WinForms and will let you move their each Z-Order to display them in top ot bellow others.
+A Window will open displaying the controls of the current WinForms and will let you move their each Z-Order to display them in top or bellow others.

 ## 🚀 Releases
 The version will be released using these versioning policies:\